Millennials appear to be a puzzling collection, especially regarding their career paths.

 Whether through multiple jobs or just one, all millennials want the same thing: to do work that matters.

-Millennials are defined as young adults ages 18 to 35, placing them in a pivotal stage of life — the time they become the person they will be for the rest of their lives.
+This is the time they become the person they will be for the rest of their lives.

 They want to contribute to the world through their work and look for growth opportunities along the way, in whatever form they may take.